 What are the differences between a drilling, completion and subsurface engineer?

-A completion engineer and a subsurface engineer are basically the same role, but some companies use different titles.
-A drilling engineer has similar skills and training, but focuses on the first stage of the process.
+A completion engineer and a subsurface engineer are basically the same roles, but some companies use different titles.
+A drilling engineer has similar skills and training but focuses on the first stage of the process.
 (From when the drill enters the ground, to when it is ready to be completed).
 All these job roles are subsets of petrochemical engineering.

 What’s a typical completion engineers salary?